 - Oats

-The Pointe: Prebiotics and probiotics work together to symbiotically nourish a flourishing microbiome!
+Prebiotics and probiotics work together to nourish a flourishing microbiome symbiotically!

-Though it’s ideal to receive your probiotics from naturally occurring sources, supplements may be beneficial for some and are even considered safe for the general public.
-When scoping the aisles, remember: diversity is key.
-Research suggests that a probiotic supplement that contains a mixture of bacterial strains is optimal.
+Though it’s ideal to receive your probiotics from naturally occurring sources, supplements may help some and are even considered safe for the general public.
+When scoping the aisles, remember that diversity is key.
+Research suggests that a probiotic supplement containing a mixture of bacterial strains is optimal.
 This is because a diverse microbiome makes it less likely for a single bacterium to become dominant enough to make you sick.
-Benefits have been shown from probiotics containing 50 million to more than 1 trillion CFUs per day.
+Benefits have been shown from probiotics containing 50 million to more than 1 trillion CFUs daily.
 But remember: higher CFUs don’t necessarily equal better quality or effectiveness.
 Make sure your supplement is third-party tested.
 If you’re allergic to milk, be aware that some supplements contain lactose-fermenting bacteria (ie. Lactobacilli and Bifidobacterium).

-So what’s the point(e)?
-The *pros* of probiotics are worth the hype but choose a food first approach to letting these good guys into your system.
+The pros of probiotics are worth the hype but choose a food-first approach to letting these good guys into your system.
 And if you’re curious about a supplement, be sure to consult with a medical professional beforehand.

-P.S.
-To get the probiotic benefits from your yogurt and other dairy foods, choose a product that lists “contains live cultures” or “active cultures” rather than “made with live/active cultures.”
-According to Consumer Lab, the latter may signal a significantly reduced number of cultures, which results from the heat of pasteurization.
+*To get the probiotic benefits from your yogurt and other dairy foods, choose a product that lists “contains live cultures” or “active cultures” rather than “made with live/active cultures.”
+According to Consumer Lab, the latter may signal a significantly reduced number of cultures from the heat of pasteurization.